stevengharris/NodeSwiftLogging/README.md

     console.log("Swift> " + message);   // Make it obvious this message came from Swift
 });
 console.log("Registered the NodeConsole.logCallback");

-// Bootstrap the SwiftLog LoggingSystem, showing logging of .info level or higher nodeConsole.bootstrapLoggingSystem("info");
-console.log("Bootstrapped the LoggingSystem");

 // Invoke the two test functions that execute and use the callback registered above and
 // the SwiftLog backend that was bootstrapped.